 Heightened Supervision MC-400

-If an advisor does not agree to sign an AWC, yet the regulator continues to believe that rules were broken, the regulator may issue to the advisor a Wells Notice.
-The Wells Notice advises the individual that the regulator intends to bring a formal claim enumerating the specific rules believed to have been violated.
-This Wells Notice is the formal starting point for regulatory litigation.
-Ultimately, the regulator will need to prove their case against the advisor.
+If an advisor does not agree to sign an AWC, yet enforcement continues to believe that rules were broken, enforcement may issue to the advisor a Wells Notice.
+The Wells Notice advises the individual that enforcement intends to bring a formal claim enumerating the specific rules believed to have been violated.
+This Wells Notice is the formal starting point for enforcement litigation.
+Ultimately, enforcement will need to prove their case against the advisor.